CpaterCodes/C-experiments/README.md

 general purpose languages with rich features I have been meaning to explore a lower-level language such as C. Moreover, I also welcome the challenges which arise where built-in dynamic data structures, for example, are not a given.

-These once again provide the chance to understand concepts such as file I/O, networking and memory management etc. in depth.
+Thirdly, programming with C offers me the opportunity to work in more depth wih file I/O, networking and memory management etc.

-Thirdly, the language itself also still boasts a crucial use-case in the production of simple systems where performance is critical - even where
+Fourthly, the language itself also still boasts a crucial use-case in the production of systems where speed and explicit management of memory are crucial.

 ## Tasks